Carolina Course Evaluations

 The Carolina Course Evaluation System is a valuable tool for helping schools and units at Carolina learn about the student experience in the classroom.
 This information can be used to enhance both teaching and learning at UNC-Chapel Hill.

-The Class Climate software also includes a reporting feature.
-Schools can use the reports or create custom reports to suit their analysis needs.
-Staff in the Center for Faculty Excellence offer consultations for individual faculty and departments about how to use course evaluation results to improve teaching and learning.
-More information on their instructional support services and workshops may be found at: http://cfe.unc.edu/teaching-and-learning/
+Staff in the Center for Faculty Excellence (CFE) offer consultations for individual faculty and departments about how to use course evaluation results to improve teaching and learning.
+More information on their instructional support services, workshops, and other resources may be found on the CFE website.